OCA Member Directory

 I have run my own private practice, Safe Haven Counseling, in Hilliard Ohio since 2010.
 I have been a part of COCA for several years, I began my involvement to network with other counselors and to contribute to our counseling community.
 I am certified in EMDR, trained thru level 3 of the Gottman relationship trainings and I have my LPCC-S. I enjoy attending new trainings to keep me fresh and current in the field.
 I am currently learning more about Internal Family Systems.
 My practice currently is composed of couples and individuals.

 Hello!
-I am Dr. Rosie Bauder, and I am the current president of the Central Ohio Counseling Association.
+I am Dr. Rosie Bauder, and I am the past president of the Central Ohio Counseling Association.

 I am a Postdoctoral Scholar at The Ohio State University Wexner Medical Center with the STRIVE program.
 I earned my Ph.D. in Educational Studies with a specialization in Counselor Education in the spring of 2021, my BA in psychology from Boston University in 2015, a MA in Mental Health Counseling and Behavioral Medicine from Boston University’s School of Medicine in 2017, and an MPH in 2020 from The Ohio State University.

-I am a Licensed Professional Counselor in the state of Ohio and a National Certified Counselor.
-I also work in private practice, under supervision, in the greater Columbus area at Keller Counseling and Associates.
+I am a Licensed Professional Clinical Counselor in the state of Ohio and a National Certified Counselor.
+I also work in private practice in the greater Columbus area at Keller Counseling and Associates.
 I work mostly with clients around suicide, self-injury, sexual trauma, and eating disorders.

 I look forward to meeting you!